 Degree of Body Decomposition

-For deaths that are believed to have happened at some time in the past, observing the body’s state of decomposition, including the state of the skin, bones, and organs, aides a forensic expert witness in determining when the person died.
+For deaths that are believed to have happened at some time in the past, observing the body’s state of decomposition, including the state of the skin, bones, and organs aid a forensic expert witness in determining when the person died.

 After death, the state of a body’s eyes begins to change.
 Immediately after death, the pupils begin to dilate and no longer respond to light.
-As more time passes by, eyes begin to contract, and the fluid in a body’s eyes begins to dry up.
+As more time passes, the eyes begin to contract, and the fluid in a body’s eyes begins to dry up.
 In some cases, a body’s irises also change shape.

-Without blood flowing to the skin, its condition undergoes several changes.
-These include becoming more white, losing elasticity, and having lips dry out.
+Without blood flow to the skin, its condition undergoes several changes.
+These include the skin becoming more white, losing elasticity, and the lips drying out.
 In the case of a body that was submerged in water, the skin dissolves at a predictable rate.

 Recent deaths are often accompanied by blood pooling.
 This is because the blood pools due to a lack of circulation.
 Blood pooling is especially common if the body was found in an unusual position.